StratifyLabs/API/README.md

 > RAII = resource acquisition is initialization

 The constructor/deconstructor paradigm built into the C++ language is an excellent way to manage resources.
-If anything is "opened", it is done so in the constructor and then closed in the desctructor.
-This goes for lock/unlock, malloc/free, initialize/finalize and so on.
+If anything is "opened", it is done so in the constructor and then closed in the destructor.
+This goes for lock/unlock, malloc/free, initialize/finalize, and so on.

 Here are a few examples: